 Participation begins annually with a How to Apply workshop in which the CDBG program is explained to any and all interested entities throughout the region.
 This notice is made via an email flyer distributed to all cities, counties, service providers, and others that may qualify for CDBG funding throughout the region.
+The notice is also posted on the Utah Public Meeting Notice website.
 Additionally, CDBG program information is available on the WFRC website, www.wfrc.org.